szabolcstoth/robotframework-basics/docs/index.md

 # Introduction

-The goal of this tutorial page is to give a crash course to anyone who is interested in test automation or more precisely in Robot Framework.
+The goal of this tutorial page is to provide a crash course for anyone interested in test automation, or more specifically, Robot Framework.

 !!! question "What is Robot Framework?"
-    Robot Framework is a generic open source automation framework.
-It can be used for test automation and robotic process automation (RPA).[^1]
+    Robot Framework is an open source automation framework for test automation and robotic process automation (RPA).[^1]

 You will learn the basics through small exercises.
-You can easily get through them:
+You can do them easily:

-* They start with a clear goal what you should achieve.
+* You start with a clear goal of what you want to achieve.
-* You will find hints which will point you in the right direction.
+* You will find hints to point you in the right direction.
-   * Short explanation about the things you should use during the exercise.
+    * A short explanation of the things you should use during the exercise.
-   * Links to the right part of the Robot Framework documantation.
+    * Links to the correct part of the Robot Framework documentation.
-* Solutions are provided for every exercise, but they are hidden by default.
+* Solutions are provided for each exercise, but are hidden by default.

 **Let's get started!**